ewotawa/mws-restaurant-stage-1/README.md

 # Run the production version of the site
 To see the latest version of the MWS Restaurant App, please `cd` into the `mws-restaurant-stage-1` directory.
 Perform the following steps in the following order:

-1. reset npm packages on local system and synchronize with those in `package.json`:
+1. Reset npm packages on local system and synchronize with those in `package.json`:

         rm -rf node_modules
         npm install

-2. create a `config.js` file containing your Google Maps API key.
+2. Create a `config.js` file containing your Google Maps API key.
 See GOOGLE API KEY section below.

 3. Run the following gulp command to move your Google Maps API key into the production folder: